linusrogge/linusrogge/README.md

 ### Personal

-Since February 2020, I am self-employed and found my first _company_.
+Since February 2020, I am self-employed and founded my first _company_.
 Doing this with 15 years was not easy, but I managed to get everything up and running.
 Check more on [linuscodes.com](https://linuscodes.com)

 Feel free to follow my journey on [Instagram](https://instagram.com/linuscodes) or on [Twitter](https://twitter.com/linuscodes).
 Sometimes, I write down some thoughts and publish them to my [Blog](https://blog.linuscodes.com) as well.